voiceflow/runtime-client-js/docs/advanced-usage.md

 const context2 = await chatbot.sendText(userInput);
 ```

-As described in "Statefulness of RuntimeClient", interaction methods replace `RuntimeClient`'s copy of the conversation session state.
-However, these methods create a new `Context` object.
-We never modify previous `Context` objects inside of an interaction method.
+As described in "Statefulness of RuntimeClient", interaction methods replace `RuntimeClient`'s internal copy of the conversation session state.
+More specifically, interaction methods create a new `Context` object. and we never modify any previous `Context` objects.

 Therefore, we can access past application states through past `Context`s.
 This means you can build a **history** of `Context` objects and implement time-travelling capabilities in your chatbot.

 The `Context` object has a handful of methods to expose its internal data.
 We will describe a subset of them below.

 ### `.getTrace()`

 Returns a list of traces representing the Voiceflow app's response.
-We recommend using the event-system instead if you want to handle the data in the response.
+You can use this to manually access the response from a Voiceeflow app.
+However, we recommend using the event-system instead if you want to handle the response's data.

 ```js
 const response = context.getTrace();